ThereGoesMySanity/osuMissAnalyzer/README.md

 # osu!
 Miss Analyzer
 A program to analyze misses in an osu! replay.

+Credit for the beatmap and replay parsing and analysis code goes to [firedigger](https://github.com/firedigger) from his [osu! replay analyzer](https://github.com/firedigger/osuReplayAnalyzer).

 ## How To Use

 Run the program.
 It'll ask you to select a replay file and beatmap.